 One of the most fundamental challenges in the food and beverage supply chain is dealing with seasonal variations in production and demand.
 Agricultural products, such as fruits and vegetables, are highly seasonal.
 This can create issues in maintaining a consistent supply throughout the year, leading to price fluctuations, potential shortages and unstable cash flow.

-Solution: Food manufacturers and retailers are increasingly investing in technologies like cold storage and refrigerated transport to extend the shelf life of perishable goods.
+Solution: Manufacturers and retailers in the food supply chain are increasingly investing in technologies like cold storage and refrigerated transport to extend the shelf life of perishable goods.
 Additionally, forecasting tools and data analytics help in predicting demand fluctuations more accurately.
 From an EDI standpoint, organizations must determine how much seasonal business is worth the cost of onboarding via EDI.
 For example, if the seasonal business will add $20,000 revenue and the cost to onboard via EDI is $5,000, then the net gain is $15,000.
 In many cases, this will be well worth onboarding to EDI.
 There are other considerations such as production costs, shipping, etc. and every case will be different.
 Data analytics tools (like Syncrofy) can further help to break down the total cost of business from order to cash or procure to pay.

 2. Quality Control and Food Safety